BradyFU/Awesome-Multimodal-Large-Language-Models/README.md

 <details><summary>Download MME :star2::star2: </summary>

 The benchmark dataset is collected by Xiamen University for academic research only.
-You can email guilinli@stu.xmu.edu.cn to obtain the dataset, according to the following requirement.
+You can email yongdongluo@stu.xmu.edu.cn to obtain the dataset, according to the following requirement.

 **Requirement**: A real-name system is encouraged for better academic communication.
 Your email suffix needs to match your affiliation, such as xx@stu.xmu.edu.cn and Xiamen University.
 Otherwise, you need to explain why.
 Please include the information bellow when sending your application email.